Saixel/Saixel/README.md

 - 🌱 I’m currently learning about everything 🤣
 - 🌴 I'm from Canary Islands, Spain
-- ⚡ Fun fact: I love to read and walk
+- ⚡ About me: I love to read and walk (more than 17000 km in the last 4 years)

 ---